-This is emblematic of the civil war that seems to be increasingly characterizing the city council.
+This is emblematic of the civil war that seems to be increasingly characterizing the City Council.
 We have enough nincompoops peppering our little paradise with real bullets.
 We do not need our leaders popping off with poison prose, posturing and positioning for votes this November.

-Those who govern Fairfield, especially those on the city staff, boards and commissions, represent a potential wealth and treasure trove of sincerity, intellect, passion, front line experience, pragmatists, historians, tacticians and talent.
-I would think that we can work together on issues of fire stations without inflammatory ill advised commentary, budgetary issues without draining the coffers of public patience and utility fees without putting us all through water torture.
-A New York judge said, in 1866, "No man's life, liberty, or property are safe while the legislature is in session"; indeed
+hose who govern Fairfield, especially those on the city staff, boards and commissions, represent a potential wealth and treasure trove of sincerity, intellect, passion, front-line experience, pragmatists, historians, tacticians and talent.
+I would think that we can work together on issues of fire stations without inflammatory ill-advised commentary, budgetary issues without draining the coffers of public patience and utility fees without putting us all through water torture.
+A New York judge said, in 1866, "No man's life, liberty, or property are safe while the legislature is in session."
+Indeed.

 The sky is not falling and pandering to panic and fostering fear has a limited shelf life in the pubic forum.
 Furthermore, there appears to be an undercurrent of urgency for regime change at the hands of some dynamic duo designing to save us from accused skullduggery or sheer stupidity of those with opposing views.
-As regards this urgent undertone, how about our felony accused councilman assist us all with a little Habeas of his corpus so we can all move on.
-Or must we wait for an election first?

-As we negotiate our future together, leaders should dazzle us with real data, wow us with evidence driving wise decisions and convince us when we face largely subjective decisions that what you advise is rightly so.
-Do not subject us to the two sided sword of uninformed idiocy.
-Expose all agendas and stand by them by honestly.
-Special interest groups; learn more melodies and resist being only 'one note Willies'.
-Keep 'ADHD', aggressive defamation and hyperbole disorder, out of the board room and politics.
-Mind the three R's as you lead us; research, reflect and respond not rant, rave and react.
-Listen to Doc Franklin who said when signing the Declaration of Independence; "We must all hang together, or assuredly we shall all hang separately," it was no less than the literal truth.
+s we negotiate our future together, leaders should dazzle us with real data, wow us with evidence driving wise decisions and convince us when we face largely subjective decisions that what you advise is rightly so.
+Do not subject us to the two-sided sword of uninformed idiocy.
+Expose all agendas and stand by them honestly.
+Special interest groups; learn more melodies and resist being only "one-note Willies."

+Keep "ADHD," aggressive defamation and hyperbole disorder, out of the board room and politics.
+Mind the three R's as you lead us; research, reflect and respond, not rant, rave and react.
+Listen to Doc Franklin who said when signing the Declaration of Independence: "We must all hang together, or assuredly we shall all hang separately."

+It was no less than the literal truth.

 Kevin Ryan is a retired Colonel, physician, musician and author who lives in Fairfield.
-Reach him at ryan\k@comcast.net.
+Reach him at ryan_k@comcast.net.